 In some ways, musky are better suited to serve that role because by nature, musky are much more temperamental with short intense feeding windows and now with the protected slot limits, these fish can grow to a size to be useful for a fishery.

-Pike are programmed much differently in that they are much easier to trigger and have much larger feeding windows.
+Pike are programmed differently in that they are much easier to trigger and have much larger feeding windows.
 Big pike are going to get caught fairly quickly so the only way you will see big pike is either on large water where the size of the lake can diffuse fishing pressure or if a lake is remote or has little fishing pressure.
-When the big predators are gone, the pike population in particular seems to explode with extremely high populations of hammer handle pike.
+When the big predators are gone, the pike population, in particular, seems to explode with extremely high populations of hammer handle pike.
 The high densities of hammer handle pike that never seem to get past 24 inches are what you have to worry about and recent studies from the Minnesota DNR confirm that.

 Over the past twenty years, opportunities across the board to catch really big musky have gotten much better while the opportunity to catch really big pike is becoming tougher.
-In the lower 48, a northern pike over forty three inches is a rarer trophy than a forty eight inch musky, a twenty inch largemouth bass, a nineteen inch smallmouth bass, a twenty seven inch walleye or a ten inch bluegill.
+In the lower 48, a northern pike over forty-three inches is a rarer trophy than a forty-eight inch musky, a twenty-inch largemouth bass, a nineteen-inch smallmouth bass, a twenty-seven inch walleye, or a ten-inch bluegill.
 Good catch and release practices are crucial for conserving big pike populations on most water because of the fishing pressure we see today… just as those same practices are crucial for conserving big musky.
 If you think these big predators are the devil and want to kill them, fine have your hammer handles.
 Low population densities of esox are good, high population densities are bad.

 There are still opportunities however to target big pike and these predators provide an incredible angling experience.
 Obviously, Canada reigns king for numbers of massive pike.
 Northern Manitoba and Saskatchewan have so much big pike water.
 If you draw a line from the Pas to Thompson Manitoba, the region to the north is staggering for big pike water.
-We traveled to Wolverine Lodge near Lynn Lake, Manitoba last summer to film and the quality of pike was top notch.
+We traveled to Wolverine Lodge near Lynn Lake, Manitoba last summer to film and the quality of pike was top-notch.
 There are also pockets of big pike scattered throughout northwest Ontario.
 In the states, I don’t know if you can beat the Missouri River Reservoirs right now for numbers of quality pike.
 Fort Peck in Montana is incredible.
 Lake Sakakawea in North Dakota and Lake Oahe are both really good right now with good opportunities for fish over forty inches.
 My home water of North Dakota’s Devils Lake produces some really nice pike.
-Minnesota’s Red Lake, Lake of the Woods and Mille Lacs all have quality pike fishing opportunities for big fish.
-There are more under the radar lakes and flowages across Minnesota and Wisconsin that still hold big pike.
+Minnesota’s Red Lake, Lake of the Woods, and Mille Lacs all have quality pike fishing opportunities for big fish.
+There are more under-the-radar lakes and flowages across Minnesota and Wisconsin that still hold big pike.